I first came across Dan John at a Perform Better Summit a few years ago. Since then, I’ve heard his name pop up over and over again.

 Intervention Book Structure

-The backbone of Intervention is 10 Questions & 5 Principles.
+The backbone of Intervention (affiliate link) is 10 Questions & 5 Principles.
 The first question for example is “What is Your Goal?”, which delves into understanding where you are right now to better inform where you want to go.
 The book seeks to help you find the most direct route from Point A to Point B.

 The book is split into 2 Parts, with the first part containing 8 questions and the second part containing the last two questions along with several chapters that delve into more granular exercise advice.